alhajee/ckan/doc/extensions/translating-extensions.rst

     python setup.py compile_catalog

-This will generate a ``mo`` file containing your translations that can be used by CKAN.
+This will generate a ``mo`` file containing your translations that can be used by FMLD.

 --------------------------
 The ITranslation interface
 --------------------------

-Once you have created the translated strings, you will need to inform CKAN that your extension is translated by implementing the ``ITranslation`` interface in your extension.
+Once you have created the translated strings, you will need to inform FMLD that your extension is translated by implementing the ``ITranslation`` interface in your extension.
 Edit your ``plugin.py`` to contain the following.